What are the major parts of the female reproductive system?

 - Serosa: The outermost layer is a protective covering that prevents the uterus from sticking to neighboring organs.vii

-3. Cervix: Although it is part of the uterus, the cervix is often thought of as its own entity.
-This tubular bottom part connects the uterus to the vagina, opening into the upper vaginal area.
+- Cervix: Although it is part of the uterus, the cervix is often thought of as its own entity.
+This tubular part connects the bottom of the uterus to the vagina, opening into the upper vaginal area.
 During natural conception, sperm passes from the vagina through the cervix into the uterus.viii

-4. Fallopian Tubes: These two tubes connect to the uterus, serving as a passageway between it and the ovaries.
+- Fallopian tubes: These two tubes serve as passageways between the uterus and each ovary.
 When eggs develop inside follicles and are released from the ovaries, they travel through the fallopian tubes and are fertilized there by the sperm.
-The fertilized egg then moves to the uterus and implants into the uterine wall.ix
+The fertilized egg then moves to the uterus and implants in the uterine wall.ix

-5. Vagina: The internal part of the female genitalia, this muscular, tubular structure connects the vulva to the cervix.x
+- Vagina: This muscular, tubular structure connects the vulva to the cervix.x

 What is the difference between a follicle and an oocyte?

-• Oocytes develop inside cystic structures known as follicles.
-Primordial follicles (those at the earliest stage) develop at the beginning of each menstrual cycle.
-One becomes dominant, and the others arrest and do not develop further.
-The dominant follicle continues to develop until the oocyte inside it divides and develops into a mature oocyte, also known as an egg.
+Oocytes develop inside cystic structures known as follicles.
+The earliest stage of follicles, known as primordial follicles, develop at the beginning of each menstrual cycle.
+One becomes dominant, and the others do not develop further.
+The dominant follicle continues to develop and the oocyte inside it resumes meiosis and develops into a mature oocyte, also known as an egg.
 During ovulation, the dominant follicle ruptures, releasing the egg to be caught by the fallopian tube.xii

 In what phase of the menstrual cycle does conception occur?

 Typically, a menstrual cycle ranges from 25 to 30 days.
-It includes both the ovarian cycle (pertaining to follicles in the ovaries) and the uterine cycle (dealing with endometrial changes).xiii
+It includes both the ovarian cycle (where follicles develop in the ovaries) and the uterine cycle (which involves the thickening of the uterine lining (endometrium)).xiii

 The ovarian cycle has two phases: follicular and luteal.
 The follicular phase can vary in length, while the luteal phase is more consistent and typically lasts around 14 days.xiv

-• Follicular phase: This phase starts with the onset of menstrual bleeding, when the endometrial lining is shed.
+- Follicular phase: This phase starts with the onset of menstrual period bleeding, when the endometrial lining is shed.
 The phase lasts throughout menstruation and ends at ovulation.
-Ovulation occurs 10-12 hours after the peak of the luteinizing hormone (LH) surge and 34-36 hours after the start of the LH surge starts.xv
+Ovulation occurs 34 to 36 hours after the start of the luteinizing hormone (LH) surge and 10 to 12 hours after the peak of the LH surge.xv

-• Luteal phase: This phase starts after ovulation and ends when menstruation occurs or when conception takes place.
-If fertilization occurs, this happens during the luteal phase, after ovulation.xvi
+- Luteal phase: This phase starts after ovulation and ends when menstruation occurs or when conception takes place.
+If fertilization occurs, it happens during the luteal phase, after ovulation.xvi

-After ovulation, the mature oocyte (or egg) enters the fallopian tube.
+After ovulation, the mature egg (or oocyte) enters the fallopian tube.
 The egg will stay inside the fallopian tube and can survive for about 24 hours.
-This is the window when conception or fertilization most often occurs.
+During this window, conception or fertilization most often occurs.
 In natural conception, sperm travel up the cervix, into the uterus, and up into the fallopian tubes.
 A sperm may meet one of the ovulated eggs in the fallopian tube and fertilization may occur.xvii

 The fertilized egg is now an early-stage embryo (zygote).
-It slowly passes through the fallopian tube for 3-4 days, eventually reaching the uterus.
-The embryo (now a group of cells called a blastocyst or day 5 or 6 embryo) drops into the uterus where it must implant into the lining of the uterus to continue developing.xviii
+It slowly passes through the fallopian tube for three to four days, eventually reaching the uterus.
+The embryo (now a group of cells called a blastocyst or Day 5 or 6 embryo) drops into the uterus where it must implant into the lining of the uterus to continue developing.xviii

 When is the fertile window?